 Standard Error (stderr): The Unsung Hero

 While we're discussing standard input and output, it's crucial to mention standard error (stderr).
 Standard error is another output stream, separate from standard output.
-It's specifically designed for displaying error messages and diagnostic information.
+On the flip side, it's specifically designed for displaying error messages and diagnostic information.
 By default, standard error also outputs to the screen, but it's often redirected separately from standard output.

 The reason for having a separate error stream is to allow users to distinguish between normal output and error messages.
 This is particularly important when redirecting output to a file.
 You might want to save the program's results to a file while still seeing any error messages on the screen.